TravelMapping/DataProcessing/siteupdate/python-teresco/DataStructure.md

-# Data Strucutures built in siteupdate.py
+# Data Structures built in siteupdate.py

 ### General information data
 `continents`, `countries`, and `regions` are all simple lists of arrays, containing the fields from the corresponding csv files.